 - Law in student affairs

-The Campus Crisis Management graduate certificate is a five course, 15 credit offering that introduces its students to many facets of campus crisis management, including law in student affairs, human relations in education, and more.
+The Graduate Certificate in Campus Crisis Management is a five course, 15 credit offering that introduces its students to many facets of campus crisis management, including law in student affairs, human relations in education, and more.
 This certificate requires a completed bachelor's degree, and a 3.000 grade point average.

 Additional coursework may be required due to prerequisites.